 What's the Difference Between the Terms Donation and Adoption?

 Sometimes words are most easily clarified by looking up their definition in the dictionary.
-Typically, placing or donating parents, such as yourself tend to use the term 'donation', while receiving or adopting couples tend to use the term 'adoption'.
+Typically, placing or donating parents tend to use the term 'donation', while receiving or adopting couples tend to use the term 'adoption'.
 The basis for this is largely psychological.

-Yet for the family wanting to parent the children born from such a gift, the term 'adoption' makes more emotional sense, they will be giving birth to a child.
+Yet for you, the family wanting to parent the children born from such a gift, the term 'adoption' makes more emotional sense.
+You will be giving birth to a child.
 Adoption is the term that both legally and socially explains the transfer of parental rights associated with a traditional adoption.
-Adoption also helps to describe and explain to their child the way in which they became a family, since children are 'adopted' rather than 'donated'.
+Adoption also helps to describe and explain to your child the way in which you became a family, since children are 'adopted' rather than 'donated'.

-Adoption processes provide you, the adopter and the children born through this unique process with social/emotional guidance and support in addition to the medical treatments provided by a fertility clinic.
-Adoption programs give you the option of choosing the receiving family and mutually determining the level of future interaction between families.
+Adoption processes provide you, your donor and your children with social/emotional guidance and support in addition to the medical treatments provided by a fertility clinic.
+Adoption programs give the donating family the option of choosing the receiving family and mutually determining the level of future interaction between families.